Links | Press

 For the love of art : Artsy envisions a future where everyone is moved by art every day.
 To get there, we’re expanding the art market to support more artists and art around the world.
 As the leading marketplace to discover, buy, and sell fine art, Artsy believes that the process of buying art should be as brilliant as art itself.
 That’s why we’re dedicated to making a joyful, welcoming experience that connects collectors with the artists and artworks they love.

-Since its inception, K Contemporary has made a name for itself by recontextualizing and informing the dialogue about how we experience art.
+Since its inception in 2017, K Contemporary has made a name for itself by recontextualizing and informing the dialogue about how we experience art.
 This artist-centric gallery has a focus on contemporary and conceptual art, as informed by historical context, while providing its patrons with engaging exhibitions, pop-ups, art interventions and art fairs.
 Through these immersive and experiential displays, K Contemporary acts as a catalyst for engaging discussion about the role of contemporary art in society.

 Selected Publications:

-New American Paintings, West, Issue #132 : https://www.newamericanpaintings.com/artists/melissa-furness-0
+, West, Issue #132 : https://www.newamericanpaintings.com/artists/melissa-furness-0

 SeeAllThis Magazine International, no. 26 Summer 2022, ‘We Are All Meat’, Haarlem, Netherlands, 2022: https://seeallthis.com/product/no-26-zomer-2022/